Is God Really Egotistical?

 All are Accountable to God

-‘All souls belong to God, Ezekiel; 18:4, and we are all are accountable to God, 2 Corinthians 5:10.
+All souls belong to God, Ezekiel; 18:4, and we are all are accountable to God, 2 Corinthians 5:10.
 Every person who has ever lived will be resurrected, either unto eternal life with God, or eternal separation from God, in the place of weeping and gnashing of teeth, Matthew 22:12,13.

-Jesus spoke not only of heaven, but He spoke more about hell than any other person in the bible.
-Sinner’s names will be removed from the Book of Life, Revelation 3:5; 20:15.
-Those whose names are still written in the book of life, Revelation 13:8, will be in harmonious fellowship with the Creator.
+Jesus spoke not only of heaven, but He spoke more about hell than anyone else in the bible.
+Sinner’s, who reject God’s free gift of salvation, will have their names removed from the Book of Life, Revelation 3:5; 20:15.

-This will be a deeper relationship than what Adam had.
+Those whose names are still written in the book of life, Revelation 13:8, will be in perfect and eternal fellowship with the Creator, who rejoices exultantly over them, Zephaniah 3:17.
 The overcomers have been tested and tried in the fiery trials of living in a natural world, where Satan is the prince of the power of the air, Ephesians 2:2.

 Overcomers are Very Special

 Those who accept God’s call and overcome the desires of the flesh and temptations of this world, are very special in the eyes of God.
-They acknowledge how totally dependent they are on the Creator.
+They acknowledge how totally dependent they are on their Creator.

 This is a conscious choice, but there may be many who will enter heaven who have fallen far short of this.
 They will be perfect in what measure they yielded to the Spirit of God.
-How precious are the ones who are prepared to daily surrender their lives to the all-powerful God and not afraid to enter into fellowship with Him.
+How precious are the ones who are fully prepared to daily surrender their lives to the all-powerful God and not afraid to enter into fellowship with Him.

 Reflect the Glory of God